FMMT666/launchpad.py/README.md

 ## Upcoming attractions, notes and thoughts

   - "PK3": the Pro Mk3 has some issues; needs to be fixed
-  - "All": optionally pressure events also for ButtonStateXY(); Pro, Pro Mk3, X
   - "All": optionally avoid resetting the X and Pro Mk3 to Live mode in Close(); (bc LEDs turn on)
   - "FNT": fix character set; e.g. "!", "0", "N" and probably many more
   - "All": RGB to color code approximation (for flash/pulse and color code methods)